 Quarter Finals: Bill Collector vs. MadFlex

 Having established himself as a force to be reckoned with, Bill Collector now had to take on the #1 seed from the West – MadFlex.
-Both Bill Collector and MadFlex were the only two rappers to achieve perfect scores in their season debuts, so this was a match that had all eyes on it.
+Bill Collector and MadFlex were the only two rappers to achieve perfect scores in their season debuts, so this match had all eyes on it.
 However, despite MadFlex putting up a great effort, the majority decision sided with Bill Collector, who won.

-Semi Finals: Bill Collector vs. Mackk Myron
+Semi-Finals: Bill Collector vs. Mackk Myron

 Pass: Matches and History